scifir/scifir-units/TO-DO.md

 - TODO: add the code coverage badge
 - TODO: upload scifir-units to sourceforge too

+## RELEASE (2)
+- TODO: publish scifir-units, beta version, in Universidad de Chile
+- TODO: see other repositories of universities where scifir-units can be published

 ## TESTS (7)
 - TODO: finish the tests of all classes
 - TODO: review get_nd() of the tests of vector_unit_nd and coordinates_nd